-Ingest Functional Entity: The OAIS functional entity that contains the services and functions that accept Submission Information Packages from Producers, prepares Archival Information Packages for storage, and ensures that Archival Information Packages and their supporting Descriptive Information become established within the OAIS.
+Ingest Functional Entity: The OAIS functional entity that provides the services and functions to accept Submission Information Packages from Producers (or from internal elements under Administration control), including quality assurance and prepare Archival Information Packages for storage, and ensures that Archival Information Packages and their supporting Descriptive Information become established within the OAIS.

-Knowledge Base: A set of information, incorporated by a person or system, that allows that person or system to understand received information.
+Knowledge Base: A set of information, incorporated by a person or their proxy system that allows that person or their proxy system to understand the received information.